-The EITF has screened over 180 Army, Army Reserve and Army National Guard installations to identify sites that have the best potential for large-scale renewable energy development of 10 megawatts or greater.
-The EITF evaluated 23 specific potential project opportunities and conducted detailed due diligence on 17 projects using a structured analytical process.
+The EITF has screened over 180 Army, Army Reserve and Army National Guard installations to identify sites that have the best potential for large-scale renewable energy development of 10 megawatts (MW) or greater.
+To date, the EITF has evaluated more than 150 renewable energy opportunities at 60 installations.

 The EITF released three Requests for Proposals (RFP) through the Defense Logistics Agency Energy for a 15 megawatt photovoltaic system at Fort Detrick, Maryland; a biomass generation facility for 28 MW at Fort Drum, New York; and a 15 MW photovoltaic Renewable Energy Generation System at Fort Irwin, California.
 Another RFP was released to El Paso Electric through the Army Corps of Engineers, Engineering and Support Center, Huntsville for a 20 MW solar photovoltaic system at Fort Bliss, Texas.
 The EITF is also working on an Enhanced Use Lease under Title 10 USC 2667 for a 52 MW bio-fuel fired facility at Schofield Barracks, Hawaii.
 These five projects alone represent over 130 MW of production capacity, or about 13 percent of the Army's goal to deploy one gigawatt of renewable energy by 2025.